harrison-ai/dataeng-software-tech-task/README.md

 ## Task Expectations

-Please take a copy of this repo, implement the requirements described below, and push them to GitHub for discussion in the scheduled technical interview.
-You're welcome to use a private repository, but please ensure that it is visible to `@doc-E-brown`, `@oliverdaff`, `@rfk` and `@timleslie`.
+You should take a copy of this repo, implement the requirements described below, and push them to GitHub for discussion in the scheduled technical interview.
+You're welcome to use a private repository, as long as it is visible to `@doc-E-brown`, `@oliverdaff`, `@rfk` and `@timleslie`.

-You will be given the email address of a member of the team, who you're welcome to contact with any questions.
+You will be given the email address of a member of the team, and should email this person with a link to your solution at least 24 hours before the scheduled technical interview.
+You're also encouraged to email them with questions at any time while working on this task.

 **Please don't spend more than a few hours on this task**.